 This will make sure that autossh is automatically started if the host reboots but ignore termination of autossh (which will only happen if there are repeated errors with the connection).

 -M 0 will cause autossh not to send dummy data through the connection,

 -T -N will launch a non-interactive ssh connection.
-After you have created the file, update the control daemon:

-supervisorctl status.
 If it’s not in state

 RUNNING, something went wrong.